 As a result of the Acquisition, Movingdots, a German company providing insurance telematics and sustainable mobility solutions, became a direct, wholly owned subsidiary of Powerfleet.
-Movingdots end-to-end telematics app solution will enhance Powerfleet's SaaS-based fleet intelligence platform, Unity, with additional customization capabilities and insurance risk insights.
+Movingdots end-to-end telematics app solution will enhance Powerfleet's software-as-a-service ("SaaS")-based fleet intelligence platform, Unity, with additional customization capabilities and insurance risk insights.
 Movingdots' expertise in safety and sustainability aligns with Unity's focus on data-powered applications.
 The Acquisition also strengthens Powerfleet's global reach, particularly in Europe.